 District 6 Tournament

-The state of Maine is organized into six different regional districts that cover the entire state, and Yarmouth is a member of Maine Little League District 6.
+Maine is organized into six different regional Little League districts, and Yarmouth is a member of Maine Little League District 6.

-If Yarmouth wins the District 6 Tournament, they will move on to the Maine State Little League Championship.
+The winner of District 6 moves on to the Maine State Little League Championship.

 Maine State Little League Championship

-Yarmouth has claimed the title of Maine State Champions on two occasions, in both 2006 and 2011.
-Yarmouth lost in the semi-finals in 1989 and was the state runner up in 1988.
+Yarmouth won the Maine State Little League Championship in 2006 and 2011.
+Yarmouth lost in the semifinals in 1989 and was the state runner up in 1988.

-A team from District 6 has won the Maine State Championship eight times since 2000, making it the most successful district in the state.
+A team from District 6 has won the Maine State Championship ten times since 2000, making it the most successful district in the state.

 New England Regional

-If Yarmouth wins the State Championship, they will move on to the New England Regional Tournament, which has existed since 2001, and is held in Bristol, Connecticut each year.
+The winner of the Maine State Little League Championship moves on to the New England Regional Championship in Bristol, Connecticut each year.
 It is the last stop before moving on to the Little League World Series.
-Here the Maine State Champion will compete against state champion teams from Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont.

 Little League World Series